Generic name: ranolazine [ ra-NOE-la-zeen ]

-Ranolazine is used to treat chronic angina (chest pain). ranolazine is usually used together with other medicines, such as calcium channel blockers, beta-blockers, or nitrates.
+Ranolazine is used to treat chronic angina (chest pain).
+This medicine is usually used together with other medicines (eg, ACE inhibitors, angiotensin receptor blockers, calcium channel blockers, beta-blockers, nitrates, antiplatelets, or lipid-lowering medicines).

 Appropriate studies have not been performed on the relationship of age to the effects of ranolazine in the pediatric population.
 Safety and efficacy have not been established.